 Maggie Worsdale (Jackson) – will portray First Lady Martha Washington & speak about THE GRANDE DAMES OF THE AMERICAN REVOLUTION.
 The impact that ladies had on the revolutionary effort did not take center stage & has been underrated.
 The involvement of some of these women has not been as recognizable as others, but they all had one thing in common - patriotic passion. www.marthawashington.com

-Merchants and Drovers Tavern Museum Association (Rahway) - is dedicated to preserving the Merchants and Drovers Tavern (1795/1820)and to interpreting early tavern life.
-Throughout the year we offer a variety of programs geared to a varied population.
+Merchants and Drovers Tavern Museum Association (Rahway) - is dedicated to preserving the Merchants and Drovers Tavern (1795/1820) and to interpreting early tavern life.
+Throughout the year, staff offer a variety of programs geared to a varied population.
 Members will distribute materials highlighting the museum and its programs.
 Books related to Rahway’s history will be available for purchase.

 Monmouth County Historical Association (Freehold) - collects, preserves & interprets its extensive museum, library & archival collections relating to Monmouth County’s history & makes these resources available to the widest possible audience.
 Educational programming promotes the appreciation of regional & national history.
 The Association also preserves & interprets five significant historic sites.
 The Association will have demonstrations of handcrafts such as spinning wool, rug weaving, embroidery and quilting. www.monmouthhistory.org